OpenBazaar/official_site/_posts/blog/2018-10-31/2018-10-31-why-we-are-integrating-ethereum-into-openbazaar.markdown

 #### Becoming Crypto-Inclusive

 We want users to be able to trade using **any cryptocurrency they desire**, without exposure to risks caused by other chains.
 In early 2018, in response to urgent demand from our users, we began integrating native altcoin payments into OpenBazaar.
 We're refactoring our codebase to make it much easier to integrate new cryptocurrencies natively.
-The low hanging fruit are coins that are forks of Bitcoin, as their codebases are closest to what OpenBazaar was already supporting.
-[Bitcoin Cash](https://www.bitcoincash.org/) and [Zcash](https://z.cash/) were the first such integrations, and [Litecoin](https://litecoin.org/) integration is almost complete.
+The low hanging fruits are coins that are forks of Bitcoin, as their codebases are closest to what OpenBazaar was already supporting.
+Bitcoin Cash and Zcash were the first such integrations, and [Litecoin](https://litecoin.org/) integration is almost complete.

 #### Enter Ethereum

 A natural continuation of that effort is to integrate Ethereum.
-Since Ethereum doesn't share Bitcoin's codebase, it will be more challenging to integrate than forks of Bitcoin.
+Since Ethereum doesn't share Bitcoin's codebase, it has been more challenging to integrate than forks of Bitcoin.
 But we think it's worth the effort because:

 - Ethereum has the largest community outside of Bitcoin.
 - Developer activity on Ethereum is huge and enthusiastic.